almaas21/Blackcoffer-Blog-Data-Extraction-and-NLP/README.md

 # Blackcoffer-Blog-Data-Extraction-and-NLP
 The objective of this assignment is to extract textual data articles from the given URL and perform text analysis to compute variables that are mentioned in Objective.doc.
-Input.xlsx For each of the articles, given in the input.xlsx file, extract the article text and save the extracted article in a text file with URL_ID as its file name.
+An Input.xlsx contains columns URL_ID and URL.
+Extract the article from the rows through URL_ID and save the extracted article in a text file with URL_ID as its file name.

+Instructions
 Locate the BlackCoffer Assigment.py file in the provided directory.
 Execute the script using a Python interpreter.
 This can typically be done by opening a command-line interface or terminal, navigating to the directory containing the script, and entering the command: python BlackCoffer Assigment.py

 Once the script completes its execution, a folder named “extracted_articles” will be created.
 This folder will contain articles extracted from URL_ID.
 Each article will be saved with a name corresponding to its URL_ID.
 It is worth noting that two articles don’t exist, namely 11668 and 17671.4, resulted in Error 404, so their respective files will be empty.